Sue Hastings

 The Kathy Burks Marionettes have since become the Kathy Burks Theatre of Puppetry Arts and continues to perform at the Dallas Children's Theater and other venues in the Dallas, Texas area.

-The company has continued Linnea's tradition of using the collection for performances for many years, but sadly, many of the practically antique puppets were just too fragile to continue using and were retired, only being used for exhibitions now and then.
-As of January 2019, Kathy's two now-grown children, Douglass and Becky, along with many dedicated friends and employees, are still actively operating the company.
+The company has continued Linnea's tradition of using the collection for performances for many years, but of the practically antique puppets were too fragile to continue using and were retired, only being used for exhibitions now and then.
+As of January 2019, Kathy's two now-grown children, Douglass and Becky, along with many friends and employees, are still actively operating the company.